 Occupied bed-days (also known as in-patient days) are the number of days of a patients hospital stays.
 Bed-days, in this instance, exclude residential aged care bed-days.

 A separation is defined as ‘the formal process by which a hospital records the completion of an episode of treatment and/or care for an admitted patient’.

 Increasing floor area

-Increase in floor area results in increased demand for water from process water and cleaning.
-Floor area figures represent gross floor area and excludes at-grade car parking.
+Increase in floor area results in increased demand for water from air-conditioning, sanitation and direct water use, such as hand-hygiene, showering and toilets.
+Floor area figures represent gross floor area and excludes at-grade carparking.
 Multi-storey car parking is included where data is available.

-Water efficiency within Victorian public hospitals is measured against multiple factors including the built environment, number of patient bed days and service care activities and expressed as water intensity.
+Water efficiency within Victorian public hospitals is measured against multiple factors including floor area, number of bed-days and separations.

 Figure W2: Change in Victorian public hospitals water intensity since 2005-06

 These benchmarks allow organisations to measure how well they are managing their water consumption.
 They allow for comparisons over time and with similar organisations.